A long time ago in the sleepy summers of my youth, I discovered the magic scenery and green mountains of Sligo and North Leitrim.

 I arrived in Sligo town the night before and spent the evening with good music and friendly conversation in Shoot the Crows - yes that’s the name of the pub!
 The next morning, the ominous tones of the weather forecast sent me uptown in search of a light rain jacket.
 I was keen to make a quick purchase and get on my bike; however, that’s not the way it happened.

 I had forgotten that shopping in Sligo is a social affair and it would be impolite to rush your business or hurry the conversation by getting to the point.
-The man in the shop was knowledgable on town planning and international politics and we had to settle these important matters before the conversation segued to my need for protection from the summer rain.
+The man in the shop was knowledgeable on town planning and international politics and we had to settle these important matters before the conversation segued to my need for protection from the summer rain.
 Transaction complete, we found more common ground in cycling and he used a tourist map to indicate his preferred way to avoid the busy road.
 Local knowledge is always best, especially when it comes from a fellow cyclist.

 By mid-morning, I had followed his advice and was cycling up a country lane directly toward Benbulben.
 It was a good decision, I was rewarded by dramatic views of the majestic mountain replete with raised plateau, vertically scraped cliffs, and sloping fields.
 The changing light, deep shadows, and purple hue of the crevices brought the mountain to life.
 I imagined I was cycling over a giant sleeping figure sprawled out before the sea.